moji1/MDebugger/StateChartDebugInstrument/README.md

 Besides, as an imperative modeling language, it provides support for programming constructs and the Object Constraint Language.

-### short description of the source code structure
+### Short description of the source code structure
 ```
 │   ├── EOLScripts   --> contains all the developed script for the model transformation
 │   │   ├── DetailTracing.eol      --> This script includes functions to add tracing statement to the models